pyIVLS/pyIVLS/README.md

 # 5. Changed the structure of ini file, now it allows to save plugin settings
 # 6. class option is added to the plugin descriptor in the ini file.
 This is related to suggested implementation of the built-in functionality of run and address selection. (class = step for measurement, class = loop for looping the steps, class = none for support plugins not directly used in recipe)
 # 7. Execution flow is modified to allow to add messages from pluginContainer to log.
 Message slot from pluginloader is removed, info signal from plugin container is connected to the message slot in pyIVLS_GUI, as for all the other information windows.
+# 8. Sequence builder is partially implemented (sequence save/read/run tested on a dummy run, but not yet bounded to real plugins).
+This required some changes to pyIVLS and pluginContainer

 #### TODO list
 # 1. add settings validation to GUI (partially done)